Products

 NewMouth is reader supported.
 We may earn a commission if you purchase something using one of our links.
 Advertising Disclosure.

 You’ll need a DMD (Doctor of Dental Medicine) or DDS (Doctor of Dental Surgery) degree to practice general dentistry or any of its specialties like orthodontics and oral surgery.
-To become a dental assistant, hygienist, or laboratory technician, you need different (less intensive) degrees.
+Becoming a dental assistant, hygienist, or laboratory technician requires different and less intensive degrees.

 Who Can Apply to Dental School?

-While many obtain a bachelor’s degree in a science field, doing so is not required but recommended.
+Obtaining a bachelor’s degree in science isn’t required but is recommended.
 Most dental schools will look to see if you have studied science before.

 • At least two semesters of biology with lab